 So if fit increases performance and helps predict potential, we should want to ensure our key leaders always fit as well as possible.

 We Fit With Strategy And Change

 But fit with what?
 We believe the science supports that two organizational factors – Strategy and Change – largely explain how leaders fit with an organization’s needs (see Figure 1, p.
 4).
 The organization’s strategy dictates what that manager needs to accomplish.
 The amount of change dictates how they need to accomplish it.
 Together they set the context in which the leader has to manage and with which she needs to fit.

 - Fit with Strategy: An organization is likely trying to achieve one of two goals – win by being the most innovative or by being the most efficient (4).
 Different capabilities and mindsets are required to succeed at each.
-Winning through innovation may require greater risk-taking, creativity and comfort with ambiguity (all personality driven factors).
-Winning through efficiency may take more dispassionate thinking, a process orientation and Six Sigma capabilities (a mix of personality and learned capabilities).
+Winning through innovation may require greater risk-taking, creativity, and comfort with ambiguity (all personality-driven factors).
+Winning through efficiency may take more dispassionate thinking, process orientation, and Six Sigma capabilities (a mix of personality and learned capabilities).

 - Fit with Change: An organization may be experiencing a merger, economic shock, rapid growth, turnaround or similar event that demands great change leadership.
 Or, it may just be experiencing the typical ups and downs that mark daily life in an organization.
 Success in each scenario requires very different capabilities.

 Science says that the leaders who fit best with high change organizations will be more charismatic, inspirational, and make better connections with their followers.
 Leaders who fit with lower change environments simply have less of those capabilities.

 Having these insights should be great news.
 If we know that fit matters, we can develop everyone in the right direction to maximize fit and performance.
 Unfortunately, people change far more slowly than organizations do.